-The Storm Copper and Seal Zinc Project (the "Project") consists of 117 contiguous mining claims and 6 prospecting permits covering an area of approximately 302,725 hectares on Somerset Island, Nunavut, Canada.
+The Storm Copper and Seal Zinc Project (the "Project") consists of 117 contiguous mining claims covering an area of approximately 302,725 hectares on Somerset Island, Nunavut, Canada.
 The Company has a 100% ownership interest in the property, subject to a 0.875% Gross Overriding Royalty held by Commander Resources Ltd. on a portion of the property.

-On May 3, 2021, the Company closed its option agreement transaction with American West Metals Limited ("AWML"), a private Australian company, and Tornado Metals Ltd. ("American West"), a wholly owned subsidiary of AWML, pursuant to which American West has an option to earn an 80% interest in the Storm Copper and Seal Zinc Project.
+On May 3, 2021, the Company closed its option agreement transaction with American West Metals Limited ("AWML"), an Australian public company, and Tornado Metals Ltd. ("American West"), a wholly owned subsidiary of AWML, pursuant to which American West has an option to earn an 80% interest in the Storm Copper and Seal Zinc Project.
 In connection with the closing of the transaction, the Company received a payment of \$500,000 from American West.